davidsun0/jclass/MANUAL.md

 local-variables \
 [Function] **local-variable-type-table-p** object => boolean

-- *local-variables*: a list where each element has the form `(start-pc length name descriptor index)`
+- *local-variables*: a list where each item has the form `(start-pc length name descriptor index)`
-    - *start-pc*: an integer denoting the bytecode index
+    - *start-pc*: a 16-bit bytecode index
-    - *length*: an integer denoting the length of bytes
+    - *length*: a 16-bit byte length
-    - *name*: a string denoting the local variable name
+    - *name*: a local variable name string
-    - *signature*: a field signature denoting the type of the local variable
+    - *descriptor*: the local variable's field signature string
-    - *index*: an integer denoting the index in the local variable array of the frame
+    - *index*: a 16-bit local variable index

 ### Deprecated Attribute